About Drop Your Thesis!

 DYT is a great opportunity for students to conduct their experiments in microgravity conditions.
 Moreover, their research results can be published in papers and journals and can also be presented at international conferences.

 Are you interested in participating in the next Drop Your Thesis! campaign?
-Please check the links on the right side of this page, and see how you can propose an experiment.
+Please check the links on the left side of this page, under Application, and see how you can propose an experiment.